-Cedarwood essential oil supports the normal immune function that identifies abnormal intra-cellular activity for cellular apoptosis.
+Cedarwood essential oil supports the normal immune function that identifies and tags abnormal intra-cellular activity for cellular apoptosis.
 By removing damaged cells before they replicate, new healthy cells can regenerate and restore health.
 This essential oil addresses several acupuncture meridian imbalances by getting to the root of the immune or nervous system Body-Feedback areas can confirm if this oil will be beneficial for you.
 One study demonstrates that treatment with cedarwood essential oil can benefit people suffering from alopecia areata, a condition linked to genetic and autoimmune causes.*

 Emotional benefits of cedarwood essential oil

-Cedarwood essential oil is packed with 90% sesquiterpenes, thereby ranking in the top three commonly used essential oils for affecting brain function.
+Cedarwood essential oil has up to 90% sesquiterpenes, thereby ranking in the top three commonly used essential oils for affecting brain function.
 Cedarwood has an affinity for the hypothalamus, the endocrine gland responsible for filtering information from the nervous system.
 The hypothalamus strongly influences how we process our world and assign meaning or feelings to people, places, and things.
 Change in the world starts with changing your yourself.
 If you are looking to improve your perception of the world, make sure to include cedarwood in the mix.*

-The best way to begin supporting emotional health is to ensure the urinary bladder, kidney, and small intestine meridians, which affect the hypothalamus, are balanced.
-When the hypothalamus is properly supported, the world becomes an easier place to be in, stress levels decrease, and emotional health naturally improves.*
+The best way to begin supporting emotional health is to ensure the urinary bladder, kidney, and small intestine meridians, which affect the hypothalamus, are all balanced.
+When the hypothalamus is properly supported, the world becomes an easier place to be in, stress levels decrease, and emotional health is stronger.*

 *Statements in this paragraph have not been evaluated by the FDA.